MakeSchool-Tutorials/MakeSchoolNotes-Swift/P7-Local-Storage-Realm/content.md

 The more times you run it, the more notes will be added.
 If you wish to clear out the notes for testing, add the following into your realm transaction block. `realm.deleteAllObjects();`

-As you have found out, Realm is a great lightweight framework to add data persistance to your app.
+As you have found out, Realm is a great lightweight framework to add data persistence to your app.
-You also explored how to add new notes in code, the app is starting to come together now.
+You also explored how to add new notes in code.
+The app is starting to come together now.

 Now would be a great time to **Commit** your work.